 On the other hand, if the design is essential to you and you want the ability to design something exactly how you want with no code necessary, then Showit is a better option for you.
-Even though it’s more pricy, the design capabilities are unparalleled in the web design world, which is why many of my clients opt to use Showit.
+Even though it’s more pricy, the design capabilities are unparalleled in the web design world, which is why all of my clients opt to use Showit.
 This platform is also great for those in creative fields, like photographers, coaches, and copywriters.

 If you’re struggling to figure out which website platform is best for your business, click here take the FREE website platform quiz!

 Click one of the graphics below to save the post to Pinterest!

 - Website in a Day: How We Designed a Copywriter Website in 8 Hours